 Relying on Future Appreciation

 Avoid falling into the trap of assuming the future when you are buying property.
 Seasoned investors will tell you their philosophy was to acquire a property under value, hold it for a certain amount of time, and then sell it years later after its value appreciated.
 However, nobody can predict appreciation, and if you hold a property waiting for it to happen, you may be holding it for longer than expected.
-Sure, this approach may be beneficial when the market is hot and values are rising; yet, you can nobody can tell when the market will turnaround, so the appreciation you were banking on goes out the window.
+Sure, this approach may be beneficial when the market is hot and values are rising; yet, nobody can tell when the market will turnaround, so the appreciation you were banking on goes out the window.

 Of course, this is not to say that appreciation shouldn’t be taken into consideration.
 Ideally, you should be conservative and expect to sell the property in a down market—if the numbers work when you sell in a down market, it’s a strong indicator that the deal is worthwhile.
 Simply, if you’ve based your investment on a hope or feeling that it’s going to appreciate, you may be headed for failure.
 Base your decision on the numbers, on cash flow.